 This is a world you’ll never understand.
 And you always fear what you don’t understand. — Carmine Falcone, in Batman Begins

 A: Yes, essentially.
-And fine under the ethics rules.
+And although your local rules may vary, it is probably fine under the ethics rules.
 Most of what you may have heard to the contrary comes from people who don’t understand the cloud — so they fear it.

 What is file sync?